josmar-crwdstffng/angular/aio/content/guide/cli-builder.md

 *   In the builder source directory, you have created a new test file `my-builder.spec.ts`.
     The code creates new instances of `JsonSchemaRegistry` \(for schema validation\), `TestingArchitectHost` \(an in-memory implementation of `ArchitectHost`\), and `Architect`.

-*   We've added a `builders.json` file next to the builder's `package.json` file, and modified the package file to point to it.
+*   We have added a `builders.json` file next to the `package.json` file of the builder, and modified the package file to point to it.

-Here's an example of a test that runs the copy file builder.
+Here is an example of a test that runs the copy file builder.
-The test uses the builder to copy the `package.json` file and validates that the copied file's contents are the same as the source.
+The test uses the builder to copy the `package.json` file and validates that the contents of the copied file are the same as the source.

 <code-example header="src/my-builder.spec.ts" path="cli-builder/src/my-builder.spec.ts"></code-example>